zinzloun/DLL-proxying/README.md

 We must identify a DLL that is loaded by Filezilla.exe.
 There are many tools\techniques to accomplish the task, in my case I used Process Hacker:
 ![hacker](proc_hacker.png)

-I dediced to exploit <b>C:\Program Files\FileZilla FTP Client\libnettle-8.dll</b> as .arget DLL.
+I dediced to exploit <b>C:\Program Files\FileZilla FTP Client\libnettle-8.dll</b> as target DLL.
 First I renamed the library as <b>libcrypto-2.dll</b> (you can choose the name you prefer, just keep it stealth :)).
 We can verify that the DLL is loaded by Filezilla client executing filezilla.exe; you will get the following error about missing libnettle-8.dll:
 ![err](err_fz.png)

 The error confirm that we can take advantage of this DLL to perform a side-loading attack.